torianne02/100-days-of-code/r2-log.md

 [Pizza Analytics Frontend](https://github.com/torianne02/pizza-analytics-frontend)

 ### R2D14
 I attempted to import a CSV file to my database within the project.
 I couldn't get it to work properly though and submitted the assessment.
 I included the commented out code that had my logic though.

 [Pizza Analytics](https://github.com/torianne02/pizza-analytics)

+### R2D15
+After coding a ton over the last few days, I decided to take today easy.
+I attempted to work on some coding algorithms, but was having a difficult time thinking through anything.
+I ended up reading a few blog posts about solving algorithms and participated in CodeNewbies weekly discussion.

+### R2D16
+Today I didn't accomplish any live coding, as I was busy packing and cleaning up for my upcoming trip to EDC.
+I did however, get some reading done at the airport before my flight about general computer science information (stacks, queues, etc.).

+### R2D17
+I am camping at EDC but still found time to code for an hour.
+My fiance sat down with me (since we had no WIFI) and gave me tasks.
+I built a deck of cards in ruby as well as shuffling and dealing methods.

+### R2D18
+I skipped this day. :(
+** will be adding on to the end **

+### R2D19
+I skipped this day. :(
+** will be adding on to the end **

+### R2D20
+I skipped this day. :(
+** will be adding on to the end **